Who can be an egg donor?

 As egg donation is all about helping another couple start a family, if you are trying to get pregnant yourself, there will inevitably be a conflict of interests.
 In addition, egg donation treatment is designed to encourage a number of eggs to develop at the same time, so should you become pregnant at this moment you would be at serious risk of a multiple pregnancy.

 Donating eggs is highly unlikely to affect your fertility, so there is no reason why you would not be able to have children yourself after being an egg donor.
-If however, for any reason it is thought that your fertility could be affected, you would not be allowed to continue, nor should you do so.Register interestDownload our info pack
+If however, for any reason it is thought that your fertility could be affected, you would not be allowed to continue, nor should you do so.Register interestDownload our information

 Does donating eggs effect fertility?